Crispher/Fractal/README.md

   - Also fractals formed by IFS (Iterated function systems).
   (Fern fractal typifies these fractals, see: https://en.wikipedia.org/wiki/Barnsley_fern)

-The structure of the program
+The structure of the project:
   * Kernal, does computations, decides what the fractal is.
     - Fractal, abstract class, provide interfaces.
       - IFS Fractal
       - Julia Fractal
       - Renderer, decides how to render the fractal
       - Other utilities (complex arithmetics, Affine contractions etc)
-  * GUI, decides how to show image on the screen, act between user and kernel.
+  * GUI, decides how to show image on the screen, acts between user and kernel.
     - Bitmap, displays arrays of Color
     - Main Interface, the main program.